arthurlacoste/mastodon-lang-remover/README.md

 # Mastodon Lang Remover

-Remove a lang from the mastodon web interface.
+Remove toots from some langages on Mastodon web interface.

 ## Install